I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 Once you find a deck, treat it with care.
 Some readers recommend that you protect your cards by wrapping them in silk, storing them in a wooden box, and not letting other people touch them.
 You should certainly treat your deck with respect, but if you want to let others look at and handle it, that's okay.

 Good luck with your tarot explorations!
 When you find your deck, start working with it every day.
-If you don't have a partner to study with, there are study groups on the Aeclectic forum
+If you don't have a partner to study with, there are study groups on the Aeclectic forum.

-the Marseilles Tarot, the Liminal Tarot, and the Impressionist Tarot.
+Card images in this post are from: Tarot of the Sevenfold Mystery, The Robin Wood Tarot, the Marseilles Tarot, the Liminal Tarot, and the Impressionist Tarot.
 (I only own the Robin Wood Tarot.)

 No comments: